slitvinov/gitlog/README.md

 "Unfreezing" priors and looking at how O1 changes is also interesting.
-All priors (not only for best-fitting parameters) "inside" a model influences the posterior of the model index.
+All priors (not only for best-fitting parameters) "inside" a model influence the posterior of the model index.